 Explanation: Lasers are extremely powerful, versatile, and they can travel far distances.
 It’s actually possible to trap a laser beam in water.
 What’s more interesting is you can try this at home (with precaution).

 All you need to do is poke a hole in the side of the bottle, letting a water stream smoothly shoot out.
 Now aim the laser through this hole, and you will see the laser get caught up in the cascading waterfall.

 This is an example of total internal reflection that occurs when a light beam hits a medium boundary at a specific angle, and instead of going straight, it reflects.
 The same is happening in this experiment over and over again – the laser beam hits each boundary (water) and curves downwards with it.
 The experiment perfectly demonstrates how optical fiber works.

 3. What’s the Tallest Structure We Can Possibly Build?

 Short Answer: X Seed 4000 (4 Kilometers)

-Explanation: We all know that tallest structure human has ever built is Burj Khalifa, and soon this is going to change in 2020.
-Jeddah Tower in Saudi Arabia is currently under construction that dares to go beyond the 1 kilometer mark.
+Explanation: We all know that the tallest structure human has ever built is Burj Khalifa, and soon this is going to change in 2020.
+Jeddah Tower in Saudi Arabia is currently under construction that dares to go beyond the 1-kilometer mark.
 But this is not how tall we possibly could build if we wanted to.

 There isn’t any limit to how tall we could build something at all, as long as we kept expanding the base of the structure to support the weight on the top.
-However, the Earth is spherical which put a limit how much we could expand the base of the structure.
+However, the Earth is spherical, which put limits on how much we could expand the base of the structure.